smegus/SoyCord/README.md

 - HMAC verification
 - `NDL2:` encrypted packet format

 The app is a personal/experimental project and has not been professionally audited.
 Do not treat it like a hardened security product for extremely sensitive information.
+Or do, it works.

 ## Soymoticons